hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-support-functions.md

 ## Add Function newPodForCR

-Add the following function that will create new Pods per the resource specification.
+Add the following function to to the bottom of the source file.
+The function will create new Pods per the resource specification:

 ```go
 // newPodForCR returns a busybox Pod with same name/namespace declared in resource